14 College Event Ideas Students Will Actually Attend

 1. Host local tours to familiarize students with their surroundings.

-Walking tours, bus tours, and even bike tours are fun opportunities for students ” particularly freshmen and other campus newcomers ” to make friends and get to know the area around them.
+Walking, bus, and bike tours are fun opportunities for students, particularly freshmen and other campus newcomers, to make friends and get to know the area around them.
 Highlight popular attractions, restaurants, recreation areas, and local monuments.
-Invite parents to join during orientation or visitor weekends and include senior students in the tour staff.
-This will help current students earn some extra income, and they will be able to share personal anecdotes about the area in addition to credible tips from the eyes of a student.
+Invite parents to join during orientation or visitor weekends, and include senior students in the tour staff.
+This will help current students earn some extra income and share personal anecdotes about the area, in addition to credible tips from a student’s perspective.

 2. Take students on nature tours.